 A MOTH FOR AMY

-We invited artists and designers to submit their designs for the decoration of A Moth for Amy.
+The master sculpture was created by East Riding Sculptor Saffron Waghorn and we invited artists and designers to submit their designs for the decoration of A Moth for Amy.
 We received almost 200 incredible submissions and, after much difficult deliberation, we managed to shortlist them down to 130.
-Our fabulous sponsors each selected their favourite to be realised on one of our giant fibreglass moths.
+Our sponsors each selected their favourite to be realised on one of our giant fibreglass moths.

-The breathtaking outcome is a public display of 59 unique artworks, each one reflecting the powerful inspiration of Amy Johnson and her amazing achievements.
-From 1 July 2016 the Moths remain where they have settled until 31 March 2017, seeing in Hull’s year as UK City of Culture.
+The breathtaking outcome was a public display of 59 unique artworks, each one reflecting the powerful inspiration of Amy Johnson and her amazing achievements.
+From 1 July 2016 the Moths remained where they settled until 31 March 2017, seeing in Hull’s year as UK City of Culture.